Dre Campbell Farm

 4. Remove Larvae from Soil

 You can also flood the area with water.
-This will force the wireworms to the surface, where you can then collect them.
+Doing this will force the wireworms to the surface, where you can collect them.

 5. Potato Trap

-To make a potato baited trap to control wireworms, take a potato and cut it in two.
-Next, sink it in the soil near plants that are being damaged by the worms.
+To make a potato-baited trap to control wireworms, cut a potato in half.
+Next, sink the potato in the soil near plants that are being damaged by the worms.

-Check the potato after a few days and if there are any small, whitish, or dark-colored worms on it, you’ve caught a wireworm.
+Check the potato after a few days.
+You’ve caught a wireworm if there are any small, whitish, or dark-colored worms on it.

 Remove any wireworms you find.
 Repeat as necessary until the critters are under control.